Devised theatre: History

 Beginning from the mid-1980s, with the emergence of a new generation of ensembles and collectives, and increased dissemination of devising models and training methods through theatre festivals, training workshops, and college courses, a shift occurred, away from the more political drivers fueling much collective creation during the civil rights era, and toward more decidedly aesthetic and economic drivers; this is the period in which such practices come to be more expressly associated with the term "Devising."

-The many prominent companies currently devising in the US, Canada and England include: SITI Company, Mabou Mines, Wooster Group, Pig Iron, The TEAM, Elevator Repair Service, Ghost Road, Double Edge Theatre, The Rude Mechs, The Neo-Futurists, Nature Theatre of Oklahoma, Tectonic Theatre Project, Complicité, Told by an Idiot, Improbable, Frantic Assembly, Shunt, Kneehigh, InHEIRitance Project, SOCIETY, Ghost River Theatre, / Voices of Now (VON) at Arena Stage at the Mead Center for American Theater, Radix Theatre, bluemouth inc.
+Prominent companies currently devising in the US, Canada and England include: Mabou Mines, the Wooster Group, Pig Iron Theatre Company, The TEAM, Elevator Repair Service, Ghost Road, Double Edge Theatre, The Rude Mechs, The Neo-Futurists, Nature Theater of Oklahoma, Tectonic Theatre Project, Complicité, Told by an Idiot, Improbable, Frantic Assembly, Shunt, InHEIRitance Project, SOCIETY, Ghost River Theatre, / Voices of Now (VON) at Arena Stage at the Mead Center for American Theater, Radix Theatre, bluemouth inc.